Ejmi11/project/README.md

 Apache Maven 3.6.3
 Jetbrains Intellij

-i started by creating a sample Quarks project using Maven:
+I started by creating a sample Quarks project using Maven:

 mvn io.quarkus:quarkus-maven-plugin:1.8.0.CR1:create "-DprojectGroupId=at.tug" "-DprojectArtifactId=show-ip" "-DclassName=at.tug.ipshow.Resource" "-Dpath=/show_my_ip"

-than i opened the project in intellij edited the Resource class Resource.java added annotation @Context, to inject an object instance related to the context of HTTP requests.
+than I opened the project in intellij edited the Resource class Resource.java added annotation @Context, to inject an object instance related to the context of HTTP requests.